manuel-valles/redux-starter/README.md

-# Book List | React-Redux App
+# Redux Starter Package | Template

-First App with Redux
+A kick-starter for Redux-React Apps